Saint Petersburg Metro: 1958-1991: Construction of additional lines

-1992-present
+1991: Dissolution of Soviet Union and network expansion

 Mayakovskaya station is of the horizontal lift design, a type of platform screen doors unique to the Saint Petersburg Metro.

-In early 1992, construction work was carried out at 14 stations.
-These were six stations of the Primorsky radius (Admiralteyskaya, Sportivnaya, Chkalovskaya, Krestovsky Ostrov, Staraya Derevnya, and Komendantsky Prospekt), two stations on the fourth line (Spasskaya and transfer tunnels to Sadovaya station), Parnas and the 'Vyborg' depot on line 2, and five stations of the Frunzensky radius (Zvenigorodskaya, Obvodny Kanal, Volkovskaya, Bukharestskaya, and Mezhdunarodnaya).
-Thus, it was believed, considering the average time of construction of a metro station in Saint Petersburg being 5.6 years, that, with sufficient funding, all the works mentioned above would be completed by 1997; a record in the history of the construction of the St. Petersburg metro.
-This however, was not achieved, and the plans were only completed in late 2012.
+At the time of the dissolution of the Soviet Union in 1991, the Metro comprised 54 stations and 94.2 km of track.
+In early 1992, construction of 14 stations began.
+These included six stations of the Primorsky radius (Admiralteyskaya, Sportivnaya, Chkalovskaya, Krestovsky Ostrov, Staraya Derevnya, and Komendantsky Prospekt), two stations on the fourth line (Spasskaya and transfer tunnels to Sadovaya station), Parnas and the 'Vyborg' depot on line 2, and five stations of the Frunzensky radius (Zvenigorodskaya, Obvodny Kanal, Volkovskaya, Bukharestskaya, and Mezhdunarodnaya).
+The stations opened in the early 2000s.